portail-fresh/fresh-metadata-schema/README.md

 - `fresh-schema.xsd` — The main XML Schema file
 - `docs/` — The files generating the HTML documentation of the schema
+- `samples/` — Synthetic samples of XML files following the schema specifications
 - `versions/` — The previous versions of the XML schema

 ## Documentation